 Website maintenance can vary a lot depending on the type of website you have.
 It can vary from no worries at all to regular monitoring being necessary.
 Most monitoring can be done by a security network which we employ to make sure your website is always secure.

-These are some of the different types of websites and what website maintenance might look like on each of them.
+These are some different types of websites and what website maintenance might look like on each of them.

 Open Source Content Management System

-Content management systems (CMS) always require the most maintenance because there is a lot of moving parts in them, and they accomplish a lot.
-That’s not a bad thing and it doesn’t necessarily mean it’s more expensive either because of the savings they can introduce.
+Content management systems (CMS) always require the most maintenance because there are a lot of moving parts in them, and they accomplish a lot.
+That’s not a bad thing, and it doesn’t necessarily mean it’s more expensive either because of the savings they can introduce.

 Unless your website is going to stay the same for 10-15 years (not recommended) then a CMS is a great investment even with maintenance costs.
 There are three major players in the open source CMS market right now.